-So your sales pitch, and supporting pitchdeck, better nail it.
+So your investor pitch, and supporting pitchdeck, better nail it.

 I have never seen a presentation that has too few slides, too big a font, and too little graphics.

 Guy Kawasaki, Venture Capitalist

 You can explain your startup in mind numbing detail or you can inspire an investor and let them imagine.

 When you sit down and build your investor deck, think of six slides that will inspire and leave something for the imagination.

 The most fundamental strategy of a startup is the financing strategy.

 If your company runs out of finance it will close no matter how good the product strategy is.